ecilasun/tinysys/software/debugnotes.md

 ```
 C:\riscv32-gcc\bin\riscv32-unknown-elf-gdb.exe -x gbdcmd
 ```
 to make it easier to start debugging.
+See this folder for a sample gdbcmd file you can use to add your own setup.

 Now you can debug your program as usual with GDB